DHTMLX/docs-suite/docs/sidebar/data_loading.md

 ## Preparing data set

-dhtmlxSidebar expects loaded data in the JSON format.
+DHTMLX Sidebar expects loaded data in the JSON format.
 Here is an example of an appropriate data set:

 ~~~js
 const data = [